How To Control Nutsedge in Your Lawn: Nutsedge Weed Killer

 Nutsedge is perennial grass-like plant that spreads by seed or through underground rhizomes and tubers.
 Its three-side stalk easily identifies nutsedge as a member of the sedge family.
 Pluck a stalk from the ground and gently roll it between your thumb and forefinger.
 If the plant is a nutsedge, you will feel the triangular shape of the stalk.

-Once it becomes established in a lawn, nutsedge spreads quickly and aggressively during the warm summer months, and it is very difficult to control.
+Once it becomes established in a lawn, nutsedge spreads quickly and aggressively during the warm summer months.
+It is very difficult to control.
 Within a few days of mowing the lawn, the bright yellow-green nutsedge leaves grow taller than the rest of the grasses.
 As the cold weather approaches, leaf growth slows and the nutsedge seems to recede and disappear among the blades of turf grass.
 But it is still there, laying dormant for the winter and getting ready to burst forth in greater numbers in the following spring.

-There are two types of nutsedge found commonly in lawns and garden beds throughout North America: Yellow Nutsedge and Purple nutsedge.
+There are two types of nutsedge found commonly in lawns and garden beds throughout North America: Yellow Nutsedge and Purple Nutsedge.
 The two plants closely resemble each other and though I think the invader in my front yard is the Yellow Nutsedge variety, I'm not really sure.
 It doesn't really matter if it's yellow or purple: it was spreading quickly and I wanted it gone.

 The Organic Approach